romilbhardwaj/skycamp-infra/README.md

 ```
 9. After the tutorial, run `sky down tutorial` to terminate all the machines.

+NOTE - Make sure attendees connect to `eduroam` (Ask Jon to generate temp account). `CalVisitor` wifi does not allow any port other than 80 and 443.

 ## Attendee UX
 See email above.